byuccl/ddr_rowhammer/radiation2023/DDR2_PARSE_LOGS/DDR2_Results.md

 ### Continuous Test 16 ( 2023-06-29 13:13:19 - 2023-06-29 19:16:17 )
 - The first error was at 13:13:38
 - There were 4 timeouts this test
-- At 14:20:38, the data read from the DRAM was just 0s.
+- SEFI: At 14:20:38, the data read from the DRAM was just 0s.
 There were 8388611 errors which were just the DRAM returning 0s.
 Some addresses were returning other values than 0.
 For example, address 0x0000116 returned 0 82010000.
 These error stayed until 16:18:49, as there was a timeout at 16:19:23.
 The DRAM recovered after that and showed 2 errors.
-- At 16:47:53, the whole DRAM went bad as there were 16777216 errors; the whole memory was returning 0s
+- SEFI: At 16:47:53, the whole DRAM went bad as there were 16777216 errors; the whole memory was returning 0s
-- At 16:59:09, the pattern written to the memory was corrupted as it was set to 252525a5 252525a5, there were 221 errors showing up because of that, but the data read from the addresses was corrupted as well.
+- SEFI: At 16:59:09, the pattern written to the memory was corrupted as it was set to 252525a5 252525a5, there were 221 errors showing up because of that, but the data read from the addresses was corrupted as well.
 The addresses were (0x5ff - 0x7741ff).
 For example, address 0x00006ff returned 252525a5 25a5.
 This kept happening for different addresses as well until a timeout occurred at 17:25:31.
 The DRAM recovered after that.

-- Besides the errors reading 0s, there were 4 main errors that had a good error frequency.
+- Besides the errors reading 0s, there were errors that had a good error frequency.
 The following errors are:
   - 5124: 0x0df1440:  a5a5a5a5 a5a5a5a7
     - Appeared 13:13:38 - Gone 14:20:38
     - Appeared 16:19:58 - Gone 16:47:53